garrandall/popular-music-data/tracks/a-sky-full-of-stars-coldplay.md

 I don't care, go on and tear me apart
-I don't care if you do, ooh-ooh, ooh
+I don't care if you do, ohoohohoh
 'Cause in a sky, 'cause in a sky full of stars
 I think I saw you